Surveys

 Euclid

-Euclid is an ESA mission designed to explore the composition and evolution of the dark Universe.
-Launched in July 2023, this space telecope offers an unprecedented combination of wide field-of-view, spatial resolution, wide coverage on the sky and stable PSF.
-This makes Euclid particularly well-suited for the study of the faint LSB Unvierse.
+Euclid is an ESA mission designed to study the composition and evolution of the dark Universe.
+Launched in July 2023, this space telecope offers an unprecedented combination of wide field-of-view, high spatial resolution, wide coverage on the sky and stable PSF.
+This makes Euclid particularly well-suited for the study of the faint LSB Universe.

 Related publications:

-• Marleau+2024 : This work explores the properties and characteristics of the population of dwarf galaxies in the Euclid ERO image of the Perseus cluster,.
-These small galaxies are crucial to study as their properties (number, morphology, luminosity, substructures) enable scientists to put constraints on the cosmology.
-They also enable to probe galaxy formation at low masses than galaxies such as our Milky Way.
+• Marleau+2024 investigates the properties and characteristics of the dwarf galaxy population in the Euclid Early Release Observations (ERO) images of the Perseus cluster.
+These small galaxies are of particular importance as their properties (number, morphology, luminosity, substructures) provide valuable constraints on cosmological models.
+They also offer a unique opportunity to study galaxy formation at lower mass scales than systems such as the Milky Way.